For the Power Cab Starter Set you need to use something that has a 2 amp rating or lower.

 You MUST use some form of Protection!

-To clarify you would use either the CP6 or the EB1 but not both.
-The CP6 is used with the Powercab and provides basic current limiting protection of 1 amp per section for 6 areas.
+To clarify: You would use either the CP6 or the EB1 but not both.
+The CP6 is used with the Power Cab and provides basic current limiting protection of 1 amp per section for 6 areas.
 The EB1 is a single power district electronic breaker that can be configured via CV values.
-The lowest setting of an EB1 is 2.5 amps.
-This makes it unsuitable for the 2 amp Powercab rating.
-The EB1 is only used in 3 or 5 amp systems.

 Short circuit protection is done different internally between the two systems.
-This is due to the construction of the power supplies in the Powercab and the PH Pro.
-The EB1 has no current limit protection.
-EB1 is a single block item.
+This is due to the construction of the power supplies in the Power Cab and the PH Pro.
+The EB1 has no current limit protection and is a single block item.
 It will draw the full current capacity of the booster if dead short.
-It cannot be set low enough to be used with a Powercab.
-Lowest breaker setting on an EB1 is 2.5 amps.

-CP6 is a current limiting device.
-Full 2 amp in from Powercab, output is 6 - 1 amp power districts with current limiting.
+The CP6 is a current limiting device.
+A full 2 amps in from Power Cab, the output is 6 one amp power districts with current limiting.
 Bulbs are in series with load.
-CP6 will not make Powercab reboot.
-Will allow 1 amp to pass thru, rest of load (up to 12 amps) will burn off as heat / light.
-Multiple sections of CP6 can be used in parallel to create larger limits.
+CP6 will not make Power Cab reboot.
+It will allow 1 amp to pass thru, the rest of load (up to 12 amps) will burn off as heat / light.
+Multiple sections of a CP6 can be used in parallel to create larger limits.